FriendsOfShopware/shopware-cli/wiki/docs/commands/account.md

 ### shopware-cli account login

-This command can be used to log in into your Shopware account.
-If you are in multiple companies, see `Account Company Use` command
+This command can be used to log in to your Shopware account.
+If you are in multiple companies, see `Account Company Use` command.

 ### shopware-cli account logout